sxzhang25/product-manifold-learning/README.md

 # Product Manifold Learning
-Code for reproducing the results from the paper <b>Product Manifold Learning</b>.
+Code for reproducing the results from the paper <b>Product Manifold Learning</b>, in AISTATS 2021.

 ## Dependencies
 Before running this project, make sure to `pip install` the following packages: